Walker Cancer Research Institute: Research

 WCRI has neither published research nor been awarded a patent since 2004.
 The address listed on the WRCI website for administrate offices is 18 N. Law StreetAberdeen, Maryland 21001.
-18 N Law St., Aberdeen MD is a 3 bedroom ranch house, and is the location of Around the World Inc. Internet Cafe.
+18 N Law St., Aberdeen MD is a 3-bedroom ranch house, and is the location of Around the World Inc. Internet Cafe.

 Fundraising

 Charitable organizations differ in and are often compared on the basis of their methods of fundraising and the percentage of funds going toward primary mission aims versus administrative overhead.
 They also differ in the manner in which they treat donor lists and contact information.
 Information available from 2000–2003 indicates that WCRI applies approximately 40% of funds collected to the stated goals of the center, such as research and public education; the remaining 60% of funds raised were spent primarily on expenses incurred in raising funds, such as letters to potential donors.
 Fundraising for WCRI is conducted in part through the NCRC project via direct-mail campaigns.

-The WCRI has an extremely low zero star ranking on Charity Navigator.
+The WCRI has a zero-star ranking on Charity Navigator.
 Charity Navigator reports that fund raising account for 89% of expenses, resulting in a very low charity effectiveness rating.

-Steven L. Blumenthal is listed on the WCRI website as Vice President.
+Steven L. Blumenthal is listed on the WCRI website as vice president.
 Mr. Blumenthal lives in West Palm Beach Fl.